nodeiflux/templates/README.md

 npx degit nodeiflux/templates/curveball my-cool-api
 ```

+## Templates

+These are the current templates:
+- express-minimal
+  - smallest *useable* express template
+  - not relevant for most people
+  - ~~unless you have specific requirements and need something to build from, quickly~~
+- curveball
+  - a reference curveball implementation
 ## Contributing
 We welcome contributions with open arms!
 Please be mindful to follow our [Code of Conduct](code_of_conduct.md)